Ääntäminen

 - (farriery, historical) A large pill, a form in which medicine was given to horses; a bolus.

 - (Australian rules football) An appeal by the crowd for holding the ball against a tackled player.
-This is heard almost any time an opposition player is tackled, without regard to whether the rules about "prior opportunity" to dispose of the ball are fulfilled.

 - (transitive) To form or wind into a ball.